clenemt/react-assignment/README.md

 It will install dependencies, build the `dist/` folder and launch a small server at [localhost:3000](http://localhost:3000).

 # Techs
-Babel, ES6, Sass, Browsersync, React, ESLint and our good old friends HTML & CSS.
+Babel, ES6, Rollup, Sass, Browsersync, React, ESLint, Uglify and our good old friends HTML & CSS.

 # License
 Licensed under [MIT](LICENSE.md)